Max Factor and Television

 Early television

-Commercial television came to America during the 1940s and 1950s but, as in Europe, there were test transmissions in the 1930s.
-These early tests demonstrated that conventional make-up techniques were not suitable for televison.
-Make-up that looked good in real life, or worked well in film, looked terrible on black-and-white television shot with the Image Iconoscope camera tubes.
-Used for broadcasting in the United States until 1946, these cameras had lower line standards and produced a picture with lower definition than those used after the war.
-Along with the low definition the way these camera tubes registered colour in shades of gray was also a problem and using make-up to compensate for these issues resulted in some rather bizarre looking faces.
+Commercial television came to America during the 1940s and 1950s but, as in Europe, there were test transmissions earlier than this in the 1930s.
+These early tests demonstrated that conventional make-up techniques were not suitable for television as it existed at the time.
+Make-up that looked good in real life, or worked well in film, looked terrible on black-and-white television sets with images produced from between 240-343 lines or less.
+Along with the low definition, the way these camera tubes registered colour in shades of gray was also a problem and using make-up to compensate for these issues resulted in some bizarre looking faces.

 Green Replaces Red in Make-up for Television